 By Don Schmitz

-The post From the Right: The Crisis in Ukraine appeared first on The Malibu Times.
+The post From the Right: Systemic Racism, It’s Not About Black and White As Much As Black and Blue appeared first on The Malibu Times.